calebmsword/parsec-prototype/README.md

  - Thanks to GitHub user driverdan for creating the node-XMLHttpRequest package, which effectively prototyped the MockXMLHttpRequest class used in the nebula prototype.
- - Thanks to the contributors to Lodash, whose `deepClone` method inspired the `clone` method used in the nebula prototype.
  - Thanks to aescling and redoral for comments and suggestions on parsec and nebula.